yesdavidleecs/leecs.github.io/_posts/2015-12-28-training-next-generation-network-engineer.markdown

 > Note that this should not be interpreted as the final list, as this book is still a WIP.
 All of this is subject to change.

+I feel this represents a solid set of topics for providing network engineers with the tools to evolve their skills.
+Please let us know if you have any feedback here!

 # Talk to Us!

 If you sign up for the early access (and we hope you do) - you should be provided with an email address to reach us with feedback.
 Or, you can reach all of us on Twitter: